websanco/liferay-learn/docs/dxp/latest/en/getting-started/navigating-dxp.md

 ## DXP 7.1 and 7.2

-In Liferay DXP versions prior to 7.3, all of the contents of the Global Menu are instead contained within the Control Panel.
-The Control Panel itself is located above the Site Menu on the left side of the screen in these versions.
+In Liferay DXP versions prior to 7.3, the contents of the Global menu are found within the Control Panel, which is located above the Site Menu on the left side of the screen.

 ![The Control Panel in DXP 7.1 and 7.2 is located above the Site Menu.](./navigating-dxp/images/06.png)